 Local email marketing in most cases is best looked after by head office to ensure data is accurate and best practice policies around privacy compliance are followed.
 Make sure you use a platform that will automatically localise emails to your local branches for your nationwide campaigns.
 If your local marketing portal technology can handle HTML customisation, then more localised emails can be created by locations (saving a great deal of time and expense) and sent to head office for deployment.
 This an effective model that many of our clients use, and the resultant analytics allows the marketing team to be constantly improving their game

-In-store digital screen advertising used to be the exclusive domain of head office, but Brand Machine has recently introduced breakthrough technology allows a mix of centrally served and locally generated content including and animated and film executions.
+In-store digital screen advertising used to be the exclusive domain of head office, but Brand Machine has recently introduced new technology that allows a mix of centrally served and locally generated content including and animated and film executions.
+You can read more about this in our recent blog Digital screens – no longer in the ‘too hard basket’ for local marketing.

 Digital display advertising almost always lies with head office and their agency, but watch this space for automation solutions here too in the future.